wizmik12/personal-web/content/talk/2019/es-libre.md

 +++
 date = "2019-06-21T10:15:00"
 title = "Gutting Keras"
 abstract = "Deep Learning is usually considered as a black-box model.
-We are going to make some visualizations for the understanding in deep neural networks like CNNs and RNNs." abstract_short = "" event = "esLibre '19" event_url = "https://eslib.re"
+We are going to make some visualizations for the understanding of deep neural networks like CNNs and RNNs." abstract_short = "" event = "esLibre '19" event_url = "https://eslib.re"